 Cyberpunk is a subgenre of science fiction that emphasizes a high-tech, low-life vision of the future.

-The term was coined by cyberpunk pioneer William Gibson in his short story “Burning Chrome” (1982).
+Some believe the term was coined by cyberpunk pioneer William Gibson in his short story “Burning Chrome” (1982).

 It describes a world where advanced technology has created a corrupt and totalitarian society.